lylewinton/VUANDS100/static_files/_READ_ME.txt

 The linking key for each entry is the ID.

-Changing the ID will effect the ANDS registry URL for the organisations.
+Changing the ID will effect the ANDS registry URL for the organisations, so avoid.

 Changing the display name is fine.